voschezang/coding-handbook/collaboration/communication-principles.md

 **Addressing Conflict**

 - Don't offer a compromise too soon.
 First aim for a shared understanding of both perspectives.
 Ensure that the other party understands your problem.
 Move away from a negotiation-oriented conversation to an open, learning conversation.

+**Negotiating**

+- Distinguish people from problems.
+- Emphasize intent and value, rather than positions.
+- Show/develop multiple options with varying benefits.
+- Use objective criteria, to cultivate an attitude of fairness.